TuplexLanguage/tuplex/docs/syntax_intro.md

 #### Other Basic Syntax Elements

-Line comments begin with ##.
+- Line comments begin with ##.

-Multi-line comments are enclosed between /* and */.
+- Multi-line comments are enclosed between /* and */.
 Comments can be nested.

-Statements are terminated with ';' semicolon.
+- Statements are terminated with ';' semicolon.

-Bodies of modules, types, functions, and suites of statements are enclosed in '{}' braces.
+- Bodies of types, functions, and suites of statements are enclosed in '{}' braces.

+#### Imports

 In single-file programs it isn't necessary to declare a module name.
 In order to use types and functions of other modules however they must be imported.
 Import statements must appear at the beginning of a file or module.